 In 1629 San Esteban del Ray, a Franciscan mission church, was established atop the mesa.
 Like everywhere else in the Spanish New World of the time, that feat was accomplished by slave labor drawn from the village the mission supposedly "served."
 Like most of the other Rio Grande Pueblos, Acoma participated in the 1680 revolt against the Spanish.

 The Spanish returned with several failed expeditions between 1681 and 1689 before returning in force in 1692.
 Don Juan de Vargas first visited the Acomas and reached a peaceful agreement with them that year.
 He made a tour around most of the other Rio Grande pueblos through 1693 and into 1694, making similar agreements.
 Then he came to Santa Fe and met severe resistance.
 With that, his retaking of New Mexico got bloody and Spanish justice was barbaric.
 The northern Rio Grande pueblos resisted most and took it hardest.
 For several years bands of nomads wandered between the Little Colorado and the Rio Grande looking for somewhere peaceful beyond the Spanish/Christian yoke.
 The Acomas took in many refugees who had abandoned their homes in search of better refuge.
 By 1696 the population pressure became too great on top of the mesa and many refugees wanted to move to land of their own and make peace with the Spanish.
-Most of those refugees left Acoma Pueblo between 1697-1699 and moved to establish Laguna Pueblo to the north, along the Rio Puerco.
+Most of those refugees left Acoma Pueblo between 1697-1699 and moved to establish a new settlement near Laguna Pueblo to the north, along the Rio Puerco.

 Modern archaeologists say that katsina and warfare imagery first appeared on Southwestern pottery in the mid-1300's.
 Pottery Mound (ruins from the 1300's located just east of Acoma and west of Isleta) has wall murals depicting relatively modern Native Americans holding scarlet macaws.
 The mid-1300's was also the time of the birth of the clown and medicine clans in Pueblo societies.